You don’t forget the face of the person who was your last hope. -Suzanne Collins

 Here is some gift wrapping inspiration.

-Things turn out best when you make the best out of the way things turned out.
+Things turn out best for the people who make the best of the way things turn out. -John Wooden

 Remember my recipe for homemade chocolate hazelnut spread?
 Well, one day, it turned into these.
 How you ask?